-Intelligent Transportation Society of Maryland (ITSMD) is a non-profit association made up of both public and private organizations that collaborate on improving transportation technology in the state.
+Intelligent Transportation Society of Maryland (ITSMD) is a non-profit association made up of public, private, and academic organizations that collaborate on improving transportation technology in the state.
 We focus on using information processing, communications, control, and electronics technologies to enhance transportation systems, which can save lives, time, and money.
 This association is dedicated to improving the quality of life for Marylanders by constantly improving transportation through the use of advanced technologies.
-It serves as a forum for public and private organizations to collaborate and advance intelligent transportation technology in Maryland.
+It serves as a forum for public, private, and academic organizations to collaborate and advance intelligent transportation technology in Maryland.
 ITSMD is a partnership that aims to increase the deployment of ITS technology and increase public understanding of the benefits of technology in transportation.
 Membership is open to anyone, and information about joining can be found on the membership page.

 As the ITS Maryland organization has matured, and the Intelligent Transportation Systems industry has advanced, the chapter’s members have been agile, evolving the vision and mission to assure that ITS Maryland continues to be a relevant and valuable resource for Maryland’s ITS industry.